 For most retirees, leaving full-time employment will mean leaving health care coverage behind.
-Today, only 13% of firms with 200 or more employees still offer retirement health care coverage.4 Even then, the plan may differ dramatically from its pre-retirement version.
+In 2023, only 21% of large firms offered retiree health benefits.4 Even then, the plan may differ dramatically from its preretirement version.
 There may be different deductibles, co-pays, and other limitations, and you may be sharing a larger portion, or all, of the cost of the premium with your former employer.